 |

-Anyone who wants to maintain collectable value should avoid frequent and heavy-handed use of his or her collectable dice.
+IRONDIE dice are meant and designed to tolerate normal gaming without significant deterioration, this means rolling them on a soft felt and possibly one at a time.
+Anyone who wants to maintain collectable value should avoid frequent and heavy-handed use of their collectable dice.

 |